open-feature/flagd-schemas/protobuf/buf.md

 ## Flag sync

 The module `sync.v1` is a grpc server streaming service definition to provide flagd with feature flag configurations.
-This service expose a single method `SyncFlags`.
-Flagd acts as the client and initiate the streaming with `SyncFlagsRequest`.
+This service exposes a single method `SyncFlags`.
+Flagd acts as the client and initiates the streaming with `SyncFlagsRequest`.

 The server implementation will then stream feature flag configurations through `SyncFlagsResponse`.
 The response contains `SyncState` which can be utilized to provide flagd with flexible configuration updates.